 Eating is not just about the moment when you sit at the restaurant, but also all its phases.
 Otherwise, how can you eat several pizzas per week?

-Clients can enjoy the 4 types of dough also via delivery through Deliveroo; from all 4 restaurants and from additional locations such as Battersea, Bermondsey and Swiss Cottage.
+Clients can enjoy the 4 types of dough also via delivery through Deliveroo from all restaurant locations.

 Zia Lucia has been awarded Best Local Restaurant on Time Out Love London Awards 2018 both for Islington and Hammersmith.
 It is featured in Where Chefs Eat Guide 2018, and is ranked among the 100 London Best Cheap Eats for Time Out.